xebialabs/xl-release-kubernetes-helm-chart/README.md

 - *Persistence.StorageClass*: Storage Class to be defined, Network File System (NFS) for OnPremise or Elastic File System (EFS) for AWS Elastic Kubernetes Service(EKS)
 - *ingress.hosts*: DNS name for accessing ui of Digital.ai Release

-The following tables lists the configurable parameters of the Digital.ai Release chart and their default values.
+The following table lists the configurable parameters of the Digital.ai Release chart and their default values.

 Parameter                                        |Description                                                                                                                                                          |Default
 -------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------